William A. Jacobson

 William A. Jacobson is an American lawyer, Cornell Law School clinical professor, and conservative blogger.
+He is the president and founder of the Legal Insurrection Foundation, and founding director of Cornell's Securities Law Clinic.

 Education

 Jacobson is a 1981 summa cum laude graduate of Hamilton College.
 He received his J.D. degree in 1984 from Harvard Law School.
 During his time at Harvard Law School, Jacobson served as senior editor of the Harvard International Law Journal, for which he wrote a Case Comment entitled "Process Due Resident Aliens Upon Entering the United States," 24 Harv.
 Int’l Law J. 198, and as Director of Litigation for the Harvard Prison Legal Assistance Project.

 Career

 Early career

 From 1984 to 1993, Jacobson practiced litigation with Cahill Gordon & Reindel and with Miller & Wrubel in New York City.
 From 1993 to 2007, he was a litigator in Providence, Rhode Island, with a civil litigation and arbitration practice.
 His work was focused around investment, employment, and business disputes in the securities industry.

 Cornell Law School

-In 2007, Jacobson joined Cornell Law School as a Clinical Professor of Law.
-He is also the Director of the law school's Securities Law Clinic, which provides legal services to small investors in upstate New York who have been the victims of investment fraud.
+In 2007, Jacobson joined Cornell Law School, where he is a Clinical Professor of Law.
+He is also the founding director of the law school's Securities Law Clinic, which provides legal services to small investors in upstate New York who have been the victims of investment fraud.